kubeflow/spark-operator/docs/quick-start-guide.md

 # Quick Start Guide

-For a more detailed guide on how to use, compose, and work with `SparkAppliction`s, please refer to the [User Guide](user-guide.md).
+For a more detailed guide on how to use, compose, and work with `SparkApplication`s, please refer to the [User Guide](user-guide.md).
 If you are running the Spark Operator on Google Kubernetes Engine and want to use Google Cloud Storage (GCS) and/or BigQuery for reading/writing data, also refer to the [GCP guide](gcp.md).

 ## Table of Contents